-CLASS 1401.
-UNIT 1 - Take the Bait - Junior
+CLASS 3101.
+UNIT 1 - Take the Bait - Junior Exhibit will consist of the following:

 - Completed Sportfishing e-Record presented in a sturdy binder/notebook.

-- B. Include the following information on the Specific Project Information Page in the Sportfishing e-Record:
+- Include the following information on the Specific Project Information Page in the Sportfishing e-Record:

 - 1. Record each fishing experience:

 - a. date

 - b. location

 - c. type (pond, lake, reservoir, stream, river or other)

 - d. name of body of water

-- e. if you catch fish (if no, what do you think the reason was for not catching fish),
+- e. if you catch fish (if no, what do you think the reason was for not catching fish)

 - f. if yes, include the following weather information about the day: time of day, air temperature, water temperature, cloud cover and other information about the weather.

 - Complete a Catch and Release Form for your five best fish, caught and released OR your five best fish kept, depending on legal limits.

 - a. species, length (nose to tail)

 - b. girth (around middle)

 - c. approximate weight

-- Complete a Fishing Journal for each trip (whether you caught fish or not):
+- Complete a Fishing Journal for each trip (whether you caught fish or not)

 - a. rod and reel used

 - b. types of rig/bait/lure used

-- c. technique used - d. types of structure fished - e. other things you want to remember about this trip - C. Exhibits may include stand-alone items such as hand-wrapped rods or handmade lures.
+- c. technique used

+- d. types of structure fished

+- e. other things you want to remember about this trip

+- C. Exhibits may include stand-alone items such as handwrapped rods or handmade lures.
 A display board is to be a specific skill level area related to the exhibit.
 When using a display board, it is strongly recommended to use photos, drawings or other illustrations rather than actual items (i.e. rods, reels, other tackle or accessories).
 Educational materials shall not extend beyond the edges of display boards.
 The standardized display board size of 4' x 3' is to be used for 4-H projects.
 No additional items may be included in front of display board.
 No wooden display cases.
 Hooks must be removed from lures and jigs when these items are used in an exhibit.
-The exceptions are artificial flies, which may be exhibited with functional hooks, but the hook points must be imbedded in material (i.e. rubber, dense cork, etc.) that will secure the flies and offer safety to the judges and other show officials.
-Be sure to remove barbs and any other sharp points. - D. No knives to be displayed. - Project will be evaluated on the quality of the information completed in the e-Record (25%) and quality of exhibit (75%).
+The exceptions are artificial flies, which may be exhibited with functional hooks, but the hook points must be imbedded in material (i.e. rubber, dense cork, etc.) that will secure the flies and offer safety to the judges and other show offices.
+Be sure to remove barbs and any other sharp points.

+- D. No knives to be displayed

-CLASS 1402.
-UNIT 1 - Take the Bait - Intermediate Exhibit requirements the same as for CLASS 1401.
+CLASS 3102.
+UNIT 1 - Take the Bait - Intermediate Exhibit requirements the same as for CLASS 3101.

-CLASS 1403.
-UNIT 1 - Take the Bait - Senior Exhibit requirements the same as for CLASS 1401.
+CLASS 3103.
+UNIT 1 - Take the Bait - Senior Exhibit requirements the same as for CLASS 3101.

-CLASS 1404.
-UNIT 2 - Reel in the Fun - Junior Exhibit requirements the same as for CLASS 1401.
+CLASS 3104.
+UNIT 2 - Reel in the Fun - Junior Exhibit requirements the same as for CLASS 3101.

-CLASS 1405.
-UNIT 2 - Reel in the Fun - Intermediate Exhibit requirements the same as for CLASS 1401.
+CLASS 3105.
+UNIT 2 - Reel in the Fun - Intermediate Exhibit requirements the same as for CLASS 3101.

-CLASS 1406.
-UNIT 2 - Reel in the Fun - Senior Exhibit requirements the same as for CLASS 1401.
+CLASS 3106.
+UNIT 2 - Reel in the Fun - Senior Exhibit requirements the same as for CLASS 3101.

-CLASS 1407.
-UNIT 3 - Cast into the Future - Junior Exhibit requirements the same as for CLASS 1401.
+CLASS 3107.
+UNIT 3 - Cast into the Future - Junior Exhibit requirements the same as for CLASS 3101.

-CLASS 1408.
-UNIT 3 - Cast into the Future - Intermediate Exhibit requirements the same as for CLASS 1401.
+CLASS 3108.
+UNIT 3 - Cast into the Future - Intermediate Exhibit requirements the same as for CLASS 3101.

-CLASS 1409.
-UNIT 3 - Cast into the Future - Senior Exhibit requirements the same as for CLASS 1401.
+CLASS 3109.
+UNIT 3 - Cast into the Future - Senior Exhibit requirements the same as for CLASS 3101.